Continuing on from last weeks post today I’m going to talk about domains – what they are, when/why you need one and where to purchase from.

 A domain name is the web address or part of the URL that you see in the search bar of your web browser.
 They are used to easily identify pages on the web.

-Registering a domain connects that unique address you’ve chosen with the specific numerical IP addresses (like 012.345.678.910) on the server where your site is hosted.
+Registering a domain connects that unique easy-to-remember address you’ve chosen (like mydomain.com) with the specific numerical IP addresses (like 012.345.678.910) on the server where your site is hosted.
 When you visit a website, the DNS server is reading the domain you typed in and processing what IP address is associated with it.

 Domains are made up of several levels, usually determined by the number of dots before it.
 The top-level is the extension/suffix, the second level is the name you’ve registered and third level refers to the subdomain.

 Once you’ve purchased a domain, you can set up subdomains to use as well as the main domain.
 Subdomains are prefixes of regular domains (like blog.mydomain.com) and are commonly used to build additional elements of a site on the same domain such as a blog or online shop.

 A Top-Level Domain (TLD) or domain extension/suffix is the part of the domain that appears at the end after your chosen domain name.
 The most common being .com, .org, .net, .edu and .gov.

 Occasionally new options become available.
 You can use generic top-level domains (gTLD) such as .store, .host and .blog and country specific domains (ccTLDs) like .ie, .co.uk and .au.

 You can also choose something more fun like .dad, .ninja, .recipes, .style, .design and .fit.
 These can help visitors identity what your site is about instantly, add to your brand experience and allow you to be more creative with your domain when so many options are taken.

 It’s a good idea to keep your domain simple and use something that is easy to pronounce, spell and remember.

 Having your own domain can make your site look more professional and branded.
 It’s also a great way to start building your domain authority, which is only available to those who have their own domain.